Last updated on January 25, 2023 by Wandering our World

 Both Cyprus and Greece have some of Europe’s best beaches.
 But these nations also have much more to offer than just sun, sea, and sand.

 The sheer size of Cyprus gives nature lovers a lot of choice, from active breaks to tranquil beach escapes.
-This National Geographic map which highlights many places of interest is well worth bringing along to help navigate the country, especially if renting a car.

 In Limassol, explore hidden sand dunes before heading over to the Salt Lakes of Limassol and Larnaca to visit the flamingos there.